Chris1871/Reverse-Backdoor-Shell/README.md

 The backdoor can run system terminal commands, change directories, and upload/download files.

-To upload files, type upload + file name.
+To upload files, type upload <file name>.

-To download files, type download + file name.
+To download files, type download <file name>.

 Enter "exit" to quit the program.